lem1010/ShortestPathAlgorithmsCPP/README.md

 `git clone https://github.com/lem1010/ShortestPathAlgorithmsCPP.git`

-Navigate to the project directory:
+Navigate to the `cmake-build-debug` directory inside the project:

-`cd ShortestPathAlgorithmsCPP`
+`cd ShortestPathAlgorithmsCPP/cmake-build-debug/`

 ### Running the Project

-The project comprises two main components:

-1. **Main Application (`main.cpp`)**: Provides a pre-configured environment to experiment with various SPAs.
-To run the main application, compile and execute `main.cpp`:
+This project is configured to build with CMake.
+Follow these steps to compile and run the main application and testing framework:

+1. From within the `cmake-build-debug` directory, run CMake to configure the project and generate the makefile:

     ```
-    g++ main.cpp -o mainApp
-    ./mainApp
+    cmake ..
     ```

-2. **Testing Framework (`mainTest.cpp`)**: Facilitates conducting tests to evaluate the performance and correctness of SPAs.
-To run the testing framework, compile and execute `mainTest.cpp`:
+2. Compile the project using the generated makefile with CMake:

     ```
-    g++ mainTest.cpp -o testApp
-    ./testApp
+    cmake --build .
+    ```

+    This will build all targets specified in your `CMakeLists.txt`, including the main application (`Main`) and the testing framework (`MainTest`).

+3. Run the main application:

+    ```
+    ./Main
+    ```

+4. Run the testing framework:

+    ```
+    ./MainTest
     ```

 ### Input Format